robotpy/examples/README.md

 RobotPy Example Code
 ====================

+**NOTE**: The `main` branch contains examples that work with the 2023 version of RobotPy.
+While we don't change all that much every year, if you're looking specifically for examples for older years, there are branches for different years.

 This repository contains lots of example code that can be used to learn more about creating robots using RobotPy.
 These examples are for core RobotPy/WPILib libraries.
 Examples specific to individual vendors can be